-HOD operates Digital Mammography scan Test facility at two of its centers in Delhi NCR region, which focus their attention towards a high quality yet low-cost of Mammography test and service through volumes.
+HOD operates Digital Mammography scan Test facility in Delhi NCR region, which focus their attention towards a high quality yet low-cost of Mammography test and service through volumes.

 A mammogram is an x-ray picture of the breasts.
 It is used to find tumour and to help tell the difference between noncancerous (benign) and cancerous (malignant) disease.

 Mammography is performed to screen healthy women for signs of breast cancer.
 It is also used to evaluate a woman who has symptoms of breast disease, such as a lump, nipple discharge, breast pain, dimpling of the skin on the breast, or retraction of the nipple.

 Screening mammograms test help improve the detection of early breast cancer, when it is more likely to be curable.

 - All women over age 50 should have a screening mammogram every 1 to 2 years